webvr-india/activities/getting-started.md

 ## Getting Started
-Copy the following code and make a file(index.html).Simply open it in your favorite browser (our's is firefox) to experience the virtual reality.
+Try out this basic scene made using the A-Frame VR.
+Simply copy the following code into a file and name it index.html.
+Next, save it and open it in your favorite browser (ours is Firefox) to experience the Virtual Reality right there on the web.
 ```html
 <!DOCTYPE html>
 <html lang="en">